microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/DocumentationGuide.md

 /// </remarks>
 ```

-Pull Requests submitted without summaries for classes, strutures or enums will not be approved.
+Pull Requests submitted without summaries for classes, structures or enums will not be approved.

 ### Property, method, event summary blocks